The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: Introduction

-In the third paper \citep[hereafter paper III]{krumpe_miyaji_2012}, we extend the cross-correlation measurements to lower and higher redshifts, covering a redshift range of $z=0.07-0.50$ and apply the HOD modelling to all CCFs directly.
+In the third paper \citep[hereafter paper III]{krumpe_miyaji_2012}, we extend the cross-correlation measurements to lower and higher redshifts, covering a redshift range of $z=0.07-0.50$ and apply the HOD modeling to all CCFs directly.
 We show that the weak X-ray luminosity dependence of broad-line AGN clustering is also found if radio-detected AGN are excluded, and that optically and X-ray selected AGN samples in SDSS show no significant difference in their clustering properties.

-In the fourth paper \citep[hereafter paper IV]{krumpe_miyaji_2015} we explore the physical origin of the weak X-ray luminosity.
+In the fourth paper \citep[hereafter paper IV]{krumpe_miyaji_2015}, we explore the physical origin of the weak X-ray luminosity.
 We find that the clustering strength of luminous broad-line AGN depends on $M_{\rm BH}$ and not on $L/L_{\rm EDD}$.
-Thus, more massive SMBHs are hosted by more massive DMHs than lower mass SMBHs.
+Thus, more-massive SMBHs are hosted by more-massive DMHs than lower-mass SMBHs.

 In this paper we extend the redshift range for our RASS/SDSS AGN clustering measurements further.
 We compute the CCF between AGN and SDSS CMASS galaxies in the redshift range $0.44<z<0.64$.
 We investigate the clustering dependencies for optically and X-ray selected AGN in this redshift range as well as for AGN parameters such as $L_{\rm X}$, $M_{\rm i}$, $M_{\rm BH}$, $L/L_{\rm EDD}$, and $L_{\rm Bol}$.
-Combining these new measurements with the previous independent measurements at lower redshift allows us to constrain the evolution of the AGN clustering properties over a look-back time of 6 Gyrs.
+Combining these new measurements with the previous independent measurements at lower redshift allows us to constrain the evolution of the AGN clustering properties over a look-back time of 6 Gyr.